usaid-cs/yesterday-i-learned/random.md

 1. People who do strange things to get attention are called "exhibitionists".
 Shia LaBeouf is said to be one.
 1. In Windows 10, there is an option to randomise MAC in your adapter settings, wherever that is.
 1. The fun thing about RRSPs is that if you have been poor, you can put the money you just got from a tax refund right back into the same RRSP for extra refund next year.
-1. /u/learner1314: [Never pump in money into a mutual fund that has invested more than 95% of its money.
-Instead look at those who have sat on the sidelines and are cash rich with 20-30% of money sitting idle.](https://www.reddit.com/r/investing/comments/5w41k3/warrens_letter/) I believe the reasoning is that funds with some cash leeway can easily overcome a short term market downturn without having to sell existing positions.
 1. From a nurse: "If it's wet and it didn't come from you, don't touch it."
 1. People who sweep chimneys used to get [giant ball cancers](https://en.wikipedia.org/wiki/Chimney_sweeps%27_carcinoma) from soot irritation.
 Microwaving your own balls in a cartoon [also](https://en.wikipedia.org/wiki/Medicinal_Fried_Chicken) gives you giant ball cancers.
 1. [Peter](http://www.diamandis.com/blog/success-experimentation) says: you *can* do too many experiments with your customers.
 Before you do an experiment, you need to make sure 1) you don't already know the outcome, and 2) you are willing to change what you are doing once you get the results from the experiment.